The Solar System

 Saturn

-This planet is just beyond Jupiter and is known for its large ring, which actually consists of 9 bands of rings.
-Saturn is about 60% the volume of Jupiter and has the lowest density of all the planets.
+This planet is just beyond Jupiter and is known for its ring, which actually consists of 9 bands of rings.
+Saturn is 60% the volume of Jupiter and has the lowest density of all the planets.
 It has 62 satellites, including Titan and Enceladus.
 Saturn’s core consists of iron, nickel, silicon, and oxygen compounds, all surrounded by a thick layer of metallic hydrogen.
 The planetary magnetic field on Saturn has contributed to an electric current through the metallic hydrogen layer.

 Uranus